-Multiple developers can work on an Office project in the same way that they collaborate on other Visual Studio projects.
-Visual Studio correctly locates the Microsoft Office installation on each computer, even if Office is installed in different locations.
+Multiple developers can work on a Microsoft Office 2003 solution that uses managed code extensions in the same way that they collaborate on other Visual Studio projects.
+Visual Studio correctly locates Microsoft Office Word 2003 and Microsoft Office Excel 2003 on each computer, even if Office is installed in different locations.
 However, there are some important considerations to be aware of.

 Debug properties are not shared among multiple users under source control.
-Visual Basic and Visual C# projects store the debugging properties in a user-specific file (ProjectName.vbproj.user or ProjectName.csproj.user), and this file is not under source control.
+Visual Basic and C# projects store the debugging properties in a user-specific file (<ProjectName>.vbproj.user or <ProjectName>.csproj.user), and this file is not under source control.
 If more than one person is debugging, each person must enter debug properties manually.

 If the project is housed on a network share instead of in source control, some extra steps must be taken to enable the collaborating developers to open the solution and test the assembly.

-If you use source control for your projects, you should check out all of the files under a code file in Solution Explorer (such as the ThisDocument, ThisWorkbook, or ThisAddIn code files) every time you change the code file, even the files that are hidden by default.
-If you check out only the top-level code file, your changes might be lost.
+If you use source control for your projects, you should check out all of the files under the document or workbook node in Solution Explorer every time you change the document or workbook, even the files that are hidden by default.
+If you check out only the document or workbook, your changes might be lost.

 After you make your changes, check all of the files back in.